-14.5.10 Many children go to see and/or take part in an entertainment arranged especially for them, for example dance or drama school productions, and additional arrangements are required to safeguard them while at the premises.
+- 8.5.10.
+Many children go to see and/or take part in an entertainment arranged especially for them, for example dance or drama school productions, and additional arrangements are required to safeguard them while at the premises. - 8.5.11.
+Where a regulated entertainment is specially presented for children, the licensing authority will, following representations, require the following arrangements in order to control their access and egress and to assure their safety:

-- 14.5.11 Where a regulated entertainment is specially presented for children, the Council will, following representations, require the following arrangements in order to control their access and egress and to assure their safety: - an adult member of staff to be stationed in the vicinity of each of the exits from any level, subject to there being a minimum of one member of staff per 50 children or part thereof. - no child, unless accompanied by an adult to be permitted in the front row of any balcony. - no standing to be permitted in any part of the auditorium during the performance unless an approved area has been agreed by the council. - such other measures as may be specified by the area child protection committee. - 14.5.12 Where children are taking part in any regulated entertainment the Council will, following representations, require the arrangements set out in the Health and Safety Guidance for Young People at Work to be implemented by organisers where children are involved. - 14.5.13 The Council will expect Operating Schedules to satisfactorily address these issues. - 14.5.14 The Council will consider attaching Conditions to licences and permissions to prevent harm to children, and these may include Conditions drawn from part 5 of the Model Pool of Conditions relating to the Protection of Children from Harm.
+- an adult member of staff to be stationed in the vicinity of each of the exits from any level, subject to there being a minimum of one member of staff per 50 children or part thereof. - no child, unless accompanied by an adult to be permitted in the front row of any balcony. - no standing to be permitted in any part of the auditorium during the performance unless an approved area has been agreed by the council. - such other measures as may be specified by the area child protection committee. - 8.5.12.
+Where children are taking part in any regulated entertainment the licensing authority will, following representations, require the arrangements set out in the Health and Safety Guidance for Young People at Work to be implemented by organisers where children are involved. - 8.5.13.
+The licensing authority will expect Operating Schedules to satisfactorily address these issues. - 8.5.14.
+The licensing authority will, following representations, consider attaching conditions to licences and permissions to prevent harm to children, and these may include Conditions drawn from part 5 of the Model Pool of Conditions relating to the Protection of Children from Harm.

-14. Enforcement
+9. Enforcement